 7. Evidence of satisfactory verbal and written English language skills.

 8. Acceptable score on the Miller Analogies Test (MAT).

 Each admission requirement is scored according to criteria on an evaluation rubric.
 The total score is compiled so that any one requirement will not preclude admission, but an overall snapshot of potential student success will be considered.

 1. A minimum GPA of 3.0 (4.0 scale) is required to remain in the program.
 Coursework (including transfer credit) and field and internship experiences must be completed within six years of the date of enrollment in the program.

-2. An application for admission to candidacy, signed by the student, the student’s academic adviser, the department chair, and the School of Education dean, must be submitted to the Graduate School after the completion of 6 credit hours and before the completion of 12 credit hours.
+2. An application for admission to candidacy, signed by the student, the student’s academic adviser, the department chair, and the School of Education dean, must be submitted after the completion of 6 credit hours and before the completion of 12 credit hours.

 3. A maximum of 6 credit hours of independent study may be included in the program.

 4. After the successful completion of EDL 703 (Educational Leadership Internship, a 3-credit course), students may enroll in EDL 705 (School District Internship, a 2-credit course) At the completion of each internship experience, a letter grade of S (Satisfactory) or U (Unsatisfactory) is awarded.

 5. All coursework must receive a minimum grade of C to meet program requirements.